Sócrates: Personal life

 Sócrates was the firstborn child of Raimundo and Guiomar Vieira.
-He was born in Belém, Pará, and relocated with his family to Ribeirão Preto, São Paulo, in January 1960 after his father Raimundo earned an important position as revenue supervisor.
+He was born in Belém, Pará.
+In January 1960, the family relocated to Ribeirão Preto, São Paulo, after his father Raimundo earned an important position as revenue supervisor.
 This job earned Sócrates' father the status of a small-town hero in Igarapé-Açu, where the family lived at the time.
 His father's new salary allowed Sócrates to attend the best school in Ribeirão Preto, Colégio Marista.

-In a biography written by the journalist Tom Cardoso, it is revealed that the small library Sócrates' father had built in his home, containing philosophy books and other works, came under threat as of the 1964 Brazilian coup d'état.
+In a biography written by the journalist Tom Cardoso, it is revealed that the small library Sócrates' father had built in his home, containing philosophy books and other works, came under threat during the 1964 Brazilian coup d'état.
 Sócrates watched his father rid himself of books that he so loved.
 He recalled: "In 1964, I saw my father tear many books, because of the coup d'état.
 I thought that was absurd, because the library was the thing he liked best.
 That was when I felt that something was not right.
 But I only understood much later, in college."
-At age 10, Sócrates was exposed to the repercussions of the military dictatorship's censorship.
-His childhood was marked by this event which he came to comprehend as an adult later in life.

-Sócrates married four times, divorced three times, and died in his fourth marriage.
-He had six children.
-He was a columnist for a number of newspapers and magazines, writing not only about sports, but also politics and economics.
-He frequently appeared on Brazilian TV programmes as a football pundit.
+Sócrates married four times and had six children.
+Outside football, he worked as a columnist for a number of newspapers and magazines, writing about politics, economics and sports.
+He also appeared on Brazilian television as a football pundit.
 At the time of his death, Sócrates was writing a fictional book about the 2014 World Cup in Brazil.

-Sócrates was a physician, a rare achievement for a professional footballer (he held a bachelor's degree in medicine from the Faculdade de Medicina de Ribeirão Preto, the medical school of the University of São Paulo).
-Even rarer is the fact that he earned the degree while concurrently playing professional football.
+Sócrates was a qualified physician, having earned a medical degree from the Faculdade de Medicina de Ribeirão Preto, part of the University of São Paulo.
+At the time, he viewed football as a hobby and planned for a career in medicine.
+When he began playing with Botafogo, an arrangement was made that he did not need to attend training so he could continue with his studies.
+However, after he graduated in 1977, Botafogo offered him a salary that was far greater than what he would earn as a doctor, so he chose football.
 After retiring as a player, he practised medicine in Ribeirão Preto.

-He was also noted for being an intellectual, a heavy drinker and a smoker.
+After retiring from professional football, Sócrates' level of physical activity declined significantly, and he did not maintain a regular fitness routine.